-Groundbreaking court cases are those that take in to question the laws practiced throughout the nation or individual states for decades or even centuries.
+Here is a list of the Top 10 Most Groundbreaking Court Cases.
+Follow along to learn more about these cases if you are interested.
+Groundbreaking court cases are those that take into question the laws practiced throughout the nation or individual states for decades or even centuries.
 These cases tend to overturn legal decisions made with the creation of the Constitution and often lead to the creation of new laws or amendments.

 Marbury v.
 Madison is considered to be one of the most important cases in Supreme Court history.
 This case was the first to apply the principle known as judicial review which gives federal courts the authority to overturn acts of Congress that are in violation of the Constitution.
 This case played an essential part in making the Supreme Court its own separate branch alongside the executive and legislative branches.